Paris Commune (1789–1795): Legislative origins and early history

-The insurrection on 10 August 1792
+Insurrection on 10 August

 In the earlier days of the Commune, Feuillants and then Girondin bourgeois Republican forces had dominated, but an ascendant Jacobin presence amongst the Parisian political class became increasingly militant in its desire to establish control of the Commune, and it succeeded in doing so formally as part of an organised seizure of power in August 1792.
 As a result of this, the Paris Commune became insurrectionary in the summer of 1792, essentially refusing to take orders from the Constitutional Cabinet of Louis XVI.
 On the night of 9 August 1792 (spurred by the issue of the Brunswick Manifesto on 25 July) a new revolutionary Commune, led by Georges Danton, Camille Desmoulins and Jacques Hébert took possession of the Hôtel de Ville.
 Antoine Galiot Mandat de Grancey, the commander of the Paris National Guard and in charge of defending the Tuileries where the royal family resided, was assassinated and replaced by Antoine Joseph Santerre.
 The next day insurgents assailed the Tuileries.
 During the ensuing constitutional crisis, the collapsing Legislative Assembly of France was heavily dependent on the Commune for the effective power that allowed it to continue to function as a legislature.
-The insurrectionary commune had elected Sulpice Huguenin during the night as its first President.
+The insurrectionary commune had elected Sulpice Huguenin during the night as its first president.

 On 10 August and the following days, all 48 districts of Paris decided to elect representatives with unlimited powers (28 districts jointly made this decision on the eve of the assault on the Tuileries, whilst the remaining 20 joined them over the days that followed).
 The 11th district, covering an area which included Place Vendôme, elected Maximilien de Robespierre as its representative.
 At this time, 52 representatives formed the Departmental Council of the Commune.
 On 16 August, Robespierre presented a petition to the Legislative Assembly from the Paris Commune to demand the establishment of a provisional Revolutionary Tribunal that had to deal with the "traitors" and "enemies of the people".
-On 21 August, it succeeded in dissolving the separate départment of Paris; the Commune took its place, combining local and regional power under one body.
+On 21 August, it succeeded in dissolving the separate department of Paris; the Commune took its place, combining local and regional power under one body.
 The all-powerful Commune demanded custody of the royal family, imprisoning them in the Temple fortress.
 A list of "opponents of the Revolution" was drawn up, the gates to the city were sealed, and on 28 August the citizens were subjected to domiciliary visits, ostensibly in a search for muskets.
 A sharp conflict developed between the Legislative and the Commune and its sections.
 On 30 August the interim minister of Interior Roland and Guadet tried to suppress the influence of the Commune because the sections had exhausted the searches.
 The Assembly, tired of the pressures, declared the Commune illegal and suggested the organization of communal elections.
 On Sunday morning 2 September the members of the Commune, gathering in the town hall to proceed the election of deputies to the National Convention, decided to maintain their seats and have Rolland and Brissot arrested.